 I don’t know what I expected.
 Discussions about how to plot a novel?
 Disquisitions on the origins of character?
 Debates on the philosophy of literature?
 Arguments about the Booker prize?
 But whatever I expected I was hoping for some kind of fellowship – comradeship, if you will; a sense of being in the same boat and on the same journey.
 Whereas up to now I’m feeling as if I’m in a completely different boat headed somewhere else entirely.

 There’s also a whole load of jargon which I don’t understand and which life is too short to look up: for example I just came across the phrase ‘I’ve started plotting for Nano using save the cat beats.’
 What?
 Save the what who?
 Who does what and how?
 I don’t even know where to start with that one.

 There’s an entire industry devoted to ‘helping’ writers write and I want none of it.
-To paraphrase Hopkins:
+To paraphrase George Herbert:

 There is in life a story ready-penned;